Nashtaters/Applied-Programming-W01-Prove-Nash-Curtis/README.md

 The print function is used for this program.

-The language used was Python.
+The language used was Python through Visual Studio Code.

 # Useful Websites

-{Make a list of websites that you found helpful in this project}
 * [W3 Schools](https://www.w3schools.com/)
 * [Stack Overflow](https://stackoverflow.com/)